roemeren/tableau-workbook-extractor/README.md

     ```
 3. **Run the Python script** by running the command `python tableau-workbook-extractor.py` inside the working directory (= downloaded repo folder)

-**Important note**: the script **hasn't been tested on Linux and MacOS** and still have a known **open issue** related to backward vs forward path separators when reading/writing files.
+**Note**: the script **hasn't been tested on Linux and MacOS** and still have a known **open issue** related to backward vs forward file path separators.

 ## Other ways to run the script (not available yet)

 In the future other ways to run the tool may be implemented:

 - **Separate Linux and/or MacOS executables**: these can be created by running [PyInstaller](https://pyinstaller.org/en/stable/) separately on these operations systems.
-- **Docker containers**: this is a platform-independent solution that only requires the user to have [Docker](https://www.docker.com/) installed.
-Running the container will automatically create the environment (Graphviz + Python + proper package versions) and run the tool.
-Disadvantages: Docker should be installed + GUI elements (like the file browser in the first step) may not work anymore and should be replaced by command-line argumants (in this case the full path to the Tableau workbook)
+- **Docker containers**: this is a platform-independent solution that only requires the installation of [Docker](https://www.docker.com/).
+Running the container will automatically create the environment (Graphviz + Python + package versions) and run the tool.
+It however has some disadvantages:
+    - Docker should be installed and run from the command line (= less user-friendly)
+    - GUI elements (file browsers) may not work correctly anymore on 1 or more operating systems.
+This means that the GUI elements should be replaced by specifying arguments (like the full path to the workbook) in text format in the command line (= less user-friendly)

 ## How to create the Windows Executable and release

+The tool's executable is created using the [PyInstaller](https://pyinstaller.org/en/stable/) package.
+It bundles a Python application and all its dependencies into a single package, in this case an exe file.

-If the repo is updated a new executable can be created using the [PyInstaller](https://pyinstaller.org/en/stable/) package:
+For any commit in the repo an executable version `tableau-workbook-extractor.exe` of the main script `tableau-workbook-extractor.py` can be created as follows:

-- Check out the commit/tag (= version) locally for which the executable should be created
-- Open a terminal and make sure that the proper environment is active (Python version + all package requirements installed, see before)
+1. Clone the repo locally and replicate the environment (see section 'How to run the script on Windows/Linux/MacOS (Python)').
+This will make sure that the PyInstaller package gets installed as well.
-- Change the working directory to the one containg the `tableau-workbook-extractor.py` script
+2. Activate the environment and change the directory to the repo directory (that contains the `tableau-workbook-extractor.py` script)
-- Run the command `pyinstaller --onefile tableau-workbook-extractor.py`.
-This will create a new executable `tableau-workbook-extractor.exe` in a subfolder `dist` as well as some other files/folders (`build`, `tableau-workbook-extractor.spec`).
-All created files are ignored for version tracking.
+3. Run the command `pyinstaller --onefile tableau-workbook-extractor.py`.
+This will create a new executable `tableau-workbook-extractor.exe` in a subfolder `dist`.
+This file as well as other files that are created (e.g. in the `build` subfolder) are not tracked and therefore will not impact the repository.
-- Rename the file `tableau-workbook-extractor.exe` to `tableau-workbook-extractor-<version>.exe` which can be added to a new release (associated with the tag/version)
+4. This file can be renamed and used in the next releases of the tool

 ## Known issues

 - **Not all dependencies are captured**:
-    - it is possible that flagged fields/parameters are still used/useful in the workbook because they are for example used in a dashboard URL action.
-Deleting it in Tableau will (surprisingly) not raise any warnings but the field removal may cause issues.
+    - fields may not be used in sheets but to *initialize parameter values* when the workbook is opened/loaded
-    - if fields are based on hidden fields from a data source these dependencies won't be captured and/or shown in the outputs
+    - data source fields may depend on fields that *hidden in the data source* and are not visible in the dashboard
+    - fields and parameters may be used in *dashboard actions*
-- **Not all field captions are captured**: some data source field captions (among other attributes) are missing when using the Tableau Document API while these captions can be located in the workbook's raw XML (within the `<metadata-record>`'s `<caption>` tag).
-It appears to be related to hidden fields (maybe previously unhidden?) in the data source.
+- **Not all field captions are captured**: field captions may be missing and therefore their internal ID will be used in the outputs (may be related to hidden fields and dependencies)
-- **Not all fields are assigned to the correct data source**: for unknown reasons some (copies of) fields are assigned to a data source it doesn't belong to.
-This may also be related to open issues in the Document API.
+- **Not all extracted fields are assigned to the correct data source**: some (copies of) fields may be linked to a data source it doesn't belong to
-- **Path separators in non-Windows OS**: the tool doesn't process output file paths correctly yet since it assumes Windows-style paths with backslashes (\) rather than forward slashes (/) used in other OS.
-In case the tool is used in these OS a fix should be implemented.
+- **Path separators in non-Windows OS**: currently the tool processes file path using backslashes (\) as in Windows.
+Linux and MacOS use forward slashes which will lead to incorrect output file paths.

 ## Roadmap